San Francisco Sports Bar Buried By Negative Reviews, Owner Threatened After Asian Man Punched

 “By the way it sounded, he said, ‘Get the f— out of here, you don’t belong here,” that’s what he said, and I cannot forget those words,” he said.
 “That’s, like, traumatizing to me.”

-San Francisco police said officers responded at about 5:27 p.m. to a commotion on the sidewalk and found an adult male who had been struck during a physical altercation and who suffered non-life threatening injuries.READ MORE: Update: Pleasanton Teacher Elizabeth Correia, Mother Identified As Victims In Bodega Bay Cliff Plunge
+San Francisco police said officers responded at about 5:27 p.m. to a commotion on the sidewalk and found an adult male who had been struck during a physical altercation and who suffered non-life threatening injuries.READ MORE: Stanford Women's Basketball Team Gets Enthusiastic Welcome in Palo Alto

 A suspect was arrested and charged with assault and battery, but police did not release the suspect’s identity.
 The motive was not disclosed but police said it did not appear racism or hate was a factor.